San Antonio's International Trade Development Efforts: A Historical Perspective

 In 1984, the foreign trade committee, chaired by Rodolfo Sandoval, Joe Seiterle and Nelson Wolff, developed seven goals for San Antonio in the area of international trade.
 Those goals were (1) to establish an organization focused on developing international trade in San Antonio, (2) to establish world trade center in San Antonio, (3) to attract and expand international banking institutions in the community, (4) to market and promote San Antonio's foreign trade, investments and tourism, (5) to improve and expand incentives that the City of San Antonio provides to attract foreign trade and investment, (6) to provide educational programs in international business, international finance and foreign trade, and (7) to capitalize on San Antonio's geographic location to promote foreign trade by expanding transportation and warehousing facilities.

 In response to the first of these goals, the San Antonio World Trade Association (SAWTA) was formed in cooperation with the city of San Antonio, the Greater San Antonio Chamber of Commerce and the international business community in San Antonio.
-SAWTA began in 1985 with three goals generated by the Target 90 initiative: (1) to provide information and education services, (2) to provide marketing opportunities and promotion, and (3) to establish a center for world trade.
+In 1984 Mr. Al Notzon and Mr. J. R. Corky Rubio were co-chairs of the Target 90 Foreign Trade Committee and took the concept to reality.
+SAWTA began in 1985 with the offices moving from then President Mr. Rubio's office to the Greater Chamber of Commerce building one year later.
+The three goals generated by the Target 90 initiative: (1) to provide information and education services, (2) to provide marketing opportunities and promotion, and (3) to establish a center for world trade.

 During the early years of SAWTA these goals and objectives evolved.
 Inspired in particular by international business leaders like John Agather, Edwin Einstein, Carla Zainie, Jim Whitehead, Sara Jackson and John McCray, SAWTA began to reinvent itself in the early 1990s.
 Trade with Mexico was booming and the North American Free Trade Agreement (NAFTA) was introduced by the Bush Administration for approval by the U.S Congress.